figuerom16/zjax/Readme.md

 Sometimes it makes sense to trigger a `z-swap` action only once a `z-action` has completed successfully.
 For example, a `z-action` could be used to create a custom confirmation modal.
 And the `z-swap` should only happen when/if the user clicks the modal's "yes" button.

-ZJAX make this very simple.
+ZJAX makes this very simple.

 1. Specify `@action` as the Trigger event for this `z-swap`.
 2. Return `true` from the ZJAX Action function to trigger the `z-swap`.